LucasCoelhoSantos/asfa/README-US.md

 ## About the Project

-**ASFA** is a web application developed using **Angular 20.1.0** and **Firebase**.
+**ASFA** is a PWA developed using **Angular 20.1.0** and **Firebase**.
 The goal of the system is to facilitate the management of elderly individuals who attend the Catholic Association of the Holy Family, allowing the registration of their personal information, dependent data, and the generation of PDF reports for documentation and printing purposes.

 ## Features